snic-nsc/cvechecker/README.md

 - If you are using a custom python installation, you need to have argparse and simplejson packages installed.
     - pip install -r requiredpackages

+# Python 2.7 support

+- Release v1.08-p2 of cvechecker is the last release for Python 2.7; active development will now only continue for Python 3.
+- Functionality-wise, release v1.08 (for python3) is exactly the same as release v1.08-p2 (for python2); for later tags, check the commit messages.
+- If there are any fixes for bugs present in the v1.08-p2 release, there will be a new tags which will have the -p2 designation.

 # Configuration and Deployment

 - CVE checker uses NVD vulnerability feeds (json) and Redhat cvemap.xml as sources to build the vulnerability store.